SimulateTest/PCBSchematicChecker/README.md

 In order to use the PCB Schematic Checker desktop client.
 You need to purchase a license key by reaching out to us at [Contact Us](https://www.simulatetest.com/ContactUs).

-Alternatively, the PCB Schematic Checker has an online version that can be accessed [here](http://app.simulatetest.com).
+Alternatively, the tool has an online version that can be accessed [here](http://app.simulatetest.com).
 It is free for students.
 For commercial use, a fee is assessed per design.
 See [here](http://www.simulatetest.com/Pricing) for updated pricing.

 ## Resources